manfredsteyer/2019_08_26/tddd_en.md

 These entities not only encapsulate data, but also business rules.
 At least the method ``setStatus`` indicates this circumstance.
 Only for cases where business rules can not be meaningfully accommodated in an entity, DDD defines so-called domain services.

-#### Tip:

-Entities that only represent data structures are frowned upon in DDD.
+> Entities that only represent data structures are frowned upon in DDD.
 The community calls them devaluing [bloodless (anemic)](https://martinfowler.com/bliki/AnemicDomainModel.html).

 ### Tactical DDD with Functional Programming